OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ![Document Overview](Images/Chapters/0x06h/URL_scheme.png)

 Then, you should verify how an URL path is built and validated.
-A method responsible for handling user's URLs is called [`openURL`] (https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc).
+A method responsible for handling user's URLs is called [`openURL`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc).
 Look for implemented controls - how an URL is validated (what input it accepts) and does it need the permission of the user when using the custom URL schema?

 In a compiled application, you can find registered protocol handlers in a `Info.plist` file under the `CFBundleURLTypes` and then under `CFBundleURLSchemes` key.
 To find out an URL structure, you can simply use `strings` or `Hooper`:

 ```sh
 $ strings <yourapp> | grep "myURLscheme://"
 ```
-> Please note that you should firstly decrypt an application (e.g. using [Clutch] (https://github.com/KJCracks/Clutch) if you want to read a binary.

 #### Dynamic Analysis